DatDraggy/coinhive-teamspeak/README.md

 Users will receive a special TeamSpeak group upon reaching a customisable amount of hashes.

+Finding security related bugs will be rewarded in ZenCash.

 ## Dependencies

 What you need to use this project: